For Mentors

 - Make sure to keep the relationship a priority.

-Close Below are some suggestions on how to build and nurture your ongoing relationship with your mentee.
+Close Below are some suggestions on building and nurturing your ongoing relationship with your mentee.

 Get to Know your Mentee